LucasAramberry/LucasAramberry/README.md

-### Hi there 👋
+### Hi, I'm Lucas 👋

-- 🔭 Actualmente estoy en busca de mi primer empleo.
+Full Stack Developer

+- 🔭 I am currently looking for my first job as a developer.

 - 📫 How to reach me:
-    Linkedin: linkedin.com/in/lucas-aramberry-5310a621a
+-      Linkedin: linkedin.com/in/lucas-aramberry-5310a621a
-    Mail: aramberrylucas@gmail.com
+-      Mail: aramberrylucas@gmail.com

+- ⚡ I have knowledge in: JAVA, SPRING, THYMELEAF, MYSQL, HTML, CSS, BOOTSTRAP, GIT/GITHUB
 <!--
 **LucasAramberry/LucasAramberry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.